Bonsai: Intentional and Personalized Social Media Feeds: Discussion

 At the same time, our study highlights that intentional feeds carry their own cognitive costs, which may be unavoidable rather than incidental.
 Participants often described the act of articulating preferences as effortful, echoing findings from the personal informatics literature where users weigh the burden of self-tracking against the value of self-improvement~\cite{epstein2015lived}.
-This finding resonates with broader models of technology adoption, which emphasize the role of effort expectancy in shaping use~\cite{camilleri2024factors}.
-With \System{}, natural language input substantially lowered the barrier to entry, but participants still wrestled with how best to phrase instructions or interpret the system’s responses.
-Here, procedural transparency plays a critical role: clearer visibility into how inputs map to outputs can reduce uncertainty, reinforce users’ belief in the system’s efficacy, and make the effort of intentionality feel more worthwhile.
-Yet our findings underscore a more fundamental tradeoff: emergent feeds, which dominate today’s platforms, offer immediacy and ease but at the expense of control~\cite{cunningham2024we,bandy2023exposure}; explicit feeds provide agency and alignment but demand greater effort, as also observed in prior systems that required active curation~\cite{bernsteinEddiInteractiveTopicbased2010,he2023cura,davisSupportingTeensIntentional2023}.
-Future systems could grapple with this tension directly, considering hybrid approaches that combine the ease of emergent feeds with the fidelity of intentional ones.
+We identify that participants willing to overcome this barrier largely had strong motivations or more pragmatic expectations of effort based on prior experiences with feed builders.
+With \System{}, natural language input substantially lowered the barrier to entry compared with other popular feed builders, but participants still wrestled with how best to phrase instructions or interpret the system’s responses.
+Here, procedural transparency plays a critical role, since clearer visibility into how inputs map to outputs can reduce uncertainty, reinforce users’ belief in the system’s efficacy, and make the effort of intentionality feel more worthwhile.
+Our findings directly echo~\citet{vroom1964work}'s expectancy theory of motivation, which emphasizes the role of effort expectancy, instrumentation, and reward expectancy to explain what drives people to take effortful actions.
+Yet, our findings also underscore a potentially fundamental tradeoff: emergent feeds, which dominate today’s platforms, offer immediacy and ease but at the expense of control~\cite{cunningham2024we,bandy2023exposure}; intentional feeds provide agency and alignment but demand greater effort, as also observed in prior systems that required active curation~\cite{bernsteinEddiInteractiveTopicbased2010,he2023cura,davisSupportingTeensIntentional2023}.
+Future systems could also consider hybrid approaches that combine the ease of emergent feeds with the fidelity of intentional ones.